 - If you could change something about this game, what would it be?

 Share your activity ideas with the Movement!
-Comment below or email email@example.com and YOU could be on the Club Experience Blog!
+Comment below, on the BGCA Youth Development Facebook page, or email ClubXBlog@bgca.org and YOU could be on the Club Experience Blog!